Graph Memory: A Structured and Interpretable Framework for Modality-Agnostic Embedding-Based Inference: Experimental Evaluation

 \section{\uppercase{Experimental Evaluation}}

-We evaluate Graph Memory (GM) on both synthetic and real binary classification datasets to analyze its behavior, calibration, and interpretability.
-Experiments progress from controlled two-dimensional \emph{synthetic data} (Sec.~\ref{subsec:synthetic}) (which allow direct visualization of prototype structure and decision boundaries) to high-dimensional real data from breast histopathology (IDC; Sec.~\ref{subsec:idc}).
-Unless otherwise stated, all methods operate on identical frozen embeddings, sharing the same train/test splits and preprocessing.
-Hyperparameters are selected on validation data via grid search for discrete parameters and short sweeps for continuous ones.
-Our experimental code is available at \url{https://github.com/arturandre/memory-graph-prototypes}
+We evaluate Graph Memory (GM) on synthetic benchmarks, breast histopathology (IDC), and multimodal biomedical data (AURORA), focusing on accuracy, calibration, smoothness, and interpretability.
+All methods operate on the same frozen embeddings, train/test splits, and preprocessing.
+Hyperparameters are selected on validation data.
+Our experimental code is available at \url{https://github.com/arturandre/clip-qr-kg}

-\paragraph{Metrics.} We report Top-1 accuracy and negative log-likelihood (NLL) as quantitative performance and calibration measures.
-To assess the geometric regularity of decision functions, we additionally compute the \emph{Dirichlet energy}, which quantifies how rapidly class probabilities vary across the embedding space.

-For two-dimensional datasets, the energy is estimated as the mean squared gradient magnitude of the class-1 probability field over a dense grid:
+\paragraph{Metrics.} We report Top-1 accuracy, negative log-likelihood (NLL), and the smoothness of decision functions via Dirichlet energy.
+All results are reported as `mean\ (std)' over ten runs.
+For 2D datasets, smoothness is estimated from the mean squared gradient of the class-probability field:

 where lower values indicate smoother and more stable decision transitions.
-Gradient-magnitude maps are shown side-by-side for $k$NN, Label Spreading, and GM to visualize boundary regularity.

 For higher-dimensional embeddings, the same principle is measured via the \emph{graph Dirichlet energy}, a standard notion of smoothness in signal processing on graphs~\cite{shuman2013signal}:

 where $f_i = p(y{=}1\!\mid\!x_i)$ and $\mathcal{E}$ denotes $k$-nearest-neighbor edges.
 Lower energy values correspond to smoother, more regular decision functions across the embedding manifold.